gurnec/btcrecover/TUTORIAL.md

 Generally when testing, you should increase or decrease these two values by powers of 2, for example you should increase or decrease them by 128 or 256 at a time.
 It's important to note that `--global-ws` must always be evenly divisible by `--local-ws`, otherwise *btcrecover* will exit with an error message.

-Although this procedure can be tedious, with larger tokenlists or passwordlists they can make a significant difference.
+Although this procedure can be tedious, with larger tokenlists or passwordlists it can make a significant difference.

 ### command-line options inside the tokens file ###